Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Shawinvera/README.md

 Questions:
 Define Software Engineering:
+Is the systematic appliaction methods and tools to the development and maintenance of systems

-What is software engineering, and how does it differ from traditional programming?
+What is software engineering, and how does it differ from traditional programming?Software engineering is a disciplines approach to developing software involving systematic methods while traditional program refers to the act of writing code to solve specific problemswithout necessarily foloowing a structured approach
 Software Development Life Cycle (SDLC):
+Is a structurd process that outlines the steps involvd in creating software

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
-Agile vs. Waterfall Models:
+Requiremsnts Gathering Understanding and documenting the needs of stakehlders and users Analysis Analyzing the requiremsnts to determine the softwares functionality and constraints Design Creating s bueprint for the software arctitecture, including data structures Testing Verifying that the softwar behaves as expected and meets the requirements Depoloyment INtroducing the software into the production environment for actual use Maintenance Making updates fixing bugs and enhancing the software to ensure its continued usefullness and reliability Agile vs. Waterfall Models:
+Agile model uses the sequestial approacg while the waterfall modelis iteartive and incremental approachwith shorter development stages

-Compare and contrast the Agile and Waterfall models of software development.
+Compare and contrast the Waterfall model and Agile models of software development.
 What are the key differences, and in what scenarios might each be preferred?
+ Waterfall Model Each phase must be completed before moving tothe next.
+Emphasizes extensive upfront planning and documentation.
+Sited for projects with well defined requirements and stable environment
+Agile model Ptipotizes flexibility collaborationn and customer fedback.
+Allows fr continous refinement of rewuiements.
+Suited fot projects where requirements may eveolve, and rapid delivery is essential
 Requirements Engineering:
+is the process of eliciting analyzing and documenting and managing the requirements of a software system.

 What is requirements engineering?
 Describe the process and its importance in the software development lifecycle.
 Software Design Principles: